TheDiscoMole/Machine-Learning/_posts/2017-01-07-simple-neural-nets.md

 ------------------------------------------------------------------

-Finally we have all the tools we need to combine it all into a `Graph` class with a front facing interface for Neural Network training where we would ideally have the following functionality:
+Finally we have all the tools we need to combine it all into a `Graph` class with a front facing interface for Neural Network training, where we would ideally have the following functionality:

 * add `Input` layer
 * add `Hidden` layer